-For many of us, taking a vitamin C supplement is an important part of our strategy for enhancing our seasonal respiratory health.
+For many of us, taking a vitamin C supplement is an important part of our strategy for enhancing our seasonal wellness.
 There's lots of scientific research behind this recommendation, and the many health benefits of vitamin C are well documented.
-Plus, the nutrient does much more than support a healthy immune system (to learn more check out What You Should Know About Vitamin C).
+In fact, the nutrient does much more than support a healthy respiratory and immune system (to learn more check out What You Should Know About Vitamin C).

-Let’s break down what each of these types are so you can make an educated decision the next time you need to purchase this essential nutrient.
+Let’s break down each of these sources of C so you can make an educated decision on the best way to take this essential nutrient.

 Synthetic Ascorbic Acid

 Vitamin C, also called ascorbic acid, was discovered in 1912, isolated in 1928, and first synthesized in 1933.
-By the 1960s, China was mass producing the synthetic version of this vitamin, and the vast majority of vitamin C supplements you’ll find in the marketplace are of this cheap, chemically-made form.
+By the 1960s, China was mass producing the synthetic version of this vitamin, and the vast majority of vitamin C supplements you’ll find in the marketplace use this low-cost, lab-made form.

-Often synthetic ascorbic acid is derived from genetically modified corn and processed with a host of chemicals such as acetone (yes – just like nail polish remover).
-Not only that, as it says in its name, ascorbic acid is acidic, and people with sensitive stomachs often don’t tolerate this form of the nutrient.
+Synthetic ascorbic acid is commonly derived from genetically modified corn and processed with a host of chemicals such as acetone (yes – just like nail polish remover).
+Not only that, as it says in its name, ascorbic acid is acidic, and can upset empty stomachs when taken alone.

 Mineral Ascorbates

-Mineral salts of ascorbic acid, such as sodium ascorbate, calcium ascorbate, potassium ascorbate, or magnesium ascorbate, are supplements that bond synthetic ascorbic acid to a mineral.
+Mineral salts (in chemistry, “salts” are neutral combinations of acids and bases) of ascorbic acid, such as sodium ascorbate, calcium ascorbate, potassium ascorbate, or magnesium ascorbate, are supplements that bond synthetic ascorbic acid to a mineral.

 These mineral ascorbates are less acidic, and are therefore considered “buffered.”
 Because of this, mineral ascorbates are often recommended to people who experience an upset stomach from plain, synthetic ascorbic acid.